Top 10 Most Greedy Companies

 The loyalty program has gotten stingier.
 Why should I spend $100 to get one free cup of coffee?
 Starbucks charges $6 for a cup of coffee.
 I finally wised up and realized I can make my own for $1.50!

-Under Armour Under Armour, Inc. is an American sports equipment company that manufactures footwear, sports and casual apparel.
-Under Armour's global headquarters are located in Baltimore, Maryland, with additional offices located in Amsterdam (European headquarters), Austin, Guangzhou, Hong Kong, Houston, Jakarta,... read more
+Under Armour Under Armour, Inc. is an American sports equipment company that manufactures footwear, sports, and casual apparel.
+Under Armour's global headquarters are located in Baltimore, Maryland, with additional offices in Amsterdam (European headquarters), Austin, Guangzhou, Hong Kong, Houston, Jakarta, London,... read more

 Nintendo Nintendo Co., Ltd. is a Japanese multinational consumer electronics and software company headquartered in Kyoto, Japan.

-Nintendo was founded in 1889 as Nintendo Karuta by craftsman Fusajiro Yamauchi and originally produced handmade hanafuda playing cards.
-After venturing into various lines of... read more
+Nintendo was founded in 1889 as Nintendo Karuta by craftsman Fusajiro Yamauchi, originally producing handmade hanafuda playing cards.
+After diversifying into various businesses... read more

 So I guess copyright strikes on free fan-made games dedicated to them aren't greedy when Nintendrones say it, am I right?